The Backburner List: A Major Gift Fundraiser’s Top Secret Strategy

 Your Top Secret Strategy.

-Every day, you need to evaluate your list of prospects and set priorities.
-Who will you be focusing on?
-Which donors need to be on your Priority Prospect List?
+Every day, you need to evaluate your list of prospects and decide who you will be focusing on.
+Which donors need to be priorities, and which ones can simmer in the background?

 Then you need an organizing scheme that allows you to segment your portfolio.
 Create your top ten and then your next group, etc.